Word Gems

 This could be a “chemical reaction” without snap, crackle, and pop, light displays, booms and crashes.
 The naked eye would sense nothing, with the “something never seen before” debuting almost imperceptibly - but with an eternal ontology.

-more than cutsie-pie adornment
+more than cutsie-pie adornment and trophy-girl ornamentation

 Midway (2019), Richard "Dick" Best (Ed Skrein), Ann Best (Mandy Moore)

 Editor’s note: If the US had lost the 1942 Battle Of Midway, the Japanese would have invaded America's West Coast and occupied Los Angeles, San Francisco, and Seattle.
 Dick Best was one of the incredible heroes that day.
 But the movie also pays tribute to his wife, Ann Best.
-I found her courage and moral support to be very inspiring.
+I found her courage and moral support to be inspiring.
 Ann was not just a pretty face but a power in her own right.
 Early in the movie she and her husband are socializing at the Pearl Harbor Officer’s Club.
 Ann takes the opportunity to speak more than frankly to the commanding brass, demanding: “My husband is the best pilot you have and why isn’t he squadron leader?”
 She was correct, and later he filled that position.
-Also, when Dick returned from battle, in a wheelchair having been injured and now grounded from further flying, I very much admired Ann’s approach and attitude.
+Also, when Dick returned from battle, in a wheelchair having been injured and now grounded from further flying, I much admired Ann’s approach and attitude.
 Compassionate but refusing any notion of victimhood, she forthrightly encourages him, “Well, now you can become skilled at something else, and you have your whole remaining life to figure this out.”
 It seemed to me that Ann was the perfect mate for the great warrior, as she mirrored his resolve.
 All this is healthy dynamic and terrific role model for authentic marriage.
 The psychologically well-developed wife is no retiring wallflower but can stand toe-to-toe when required.
-She is much more than cutsie-pie adornment, a decorative garnish to his image.
-She's a force, and right there, emotionally, in the thick of things, close to him, one with him, in both sorrow and victory.
+She is much more than cutsie-pie adornment, more than decorative garnish to his image.
+She's a force, and right there, emotionally, in the thick of things, close to him, with him, in both sorrow and victory.
 Her focus is on life, how can we, together, better engage and embrace life?
 Ann Best offers new dimensions to "what we stay alive for."
 I think she's the perfect complement to one of the fearless men who saved America.
 She's the kind we're looking for.

 |